4PointSolutions/FluentFormsAPI/README.md

 # FluentForms API

-The FluentForms API project is a set of Java libraries that allow remote access to Adobe Experience Manager (AEM) functionality.
+The FluentForms API project is a set of Java libraries that allow remote access to [Adobe Experience Manager Forms](https://experienceleague.adobe.com/docs/experience-manager-65/content/forms/getting-started/introduction-aem-forms.html?lang=en) (a.k.a.
+AEM Forms) functionality.

+In addition to providing remote access to AEM Forms functionality, it also provides a modern, typesafe, and [fluent](https://en.wikipedia.org/wiki/Fluent_interface) facade over the existing [AEM Forms APIs](https://developer.adobe.com/experience-manager/reference-materials/6-5/forms/javadocs/index.html).

 It has a layered architecture with four layers.
 Each layer targets a different type of client application.
 Each layer is built upon the previous layers and requires less client code to use than the layers below it.
 The top layer is the Spring Boot Starter.

 ## Sprint Boot Starter

-This is the easiest way to use FluentForms to integration with AEM.
-The Spring Boot starter publishes Spring beans into the Spring context that can be utilized easily by any Spring Boot application.
+This is the easiest way to use the FluentForms integration with AEM.
+The Spring Boot starter publishes Spring beans into the
+Spring context that can be utilized easily by any Spring Boot application.

 ### Getting started with the Spring Boot starter